cloner174/mr.Sina/README.md

     source .graph/bin/activate

+## **Attention**

+##### DO NOT RUN THIS if YOU ARE USING Google-Colab !!

 then you can run the command below to install the dependencies :

     pip install -r requirements.txt

 This will install all the required Python packages as listed in the requirements.txt file.

+## **Attention**

+##### DO NOT RUN The Line Above if YOU ARE USING Google-Colab !!

+# How to Use ?

+The project is primarily used through Jupyter notebooks, such as index.ipynb.
+Open this notebook in a Jupyter environment:

+    jupyter notebook index.ipynb

+### The Recommended way is to use Google Colab or Visual Studio Code(VS code) if you are prefer use it locally.
+#### But Don't Forget, If you are using Colab, DO NOT RUN The pip install -r requirements.txt Command!
+You Can Download one of ( index or index2 or index4.3.1 or index6.0.1 ) and then Open Colab in another tab; You can use the Upload Option on Colab to get the main script ready to go!

-* Structure
+### Structure

-    Archive/: Contains historical data and figures for reference. docs/: Documentation and manuscripts related to the project. input/: Input data files for processing.
+    Archive/: Contains historical data and figures for reference.

+    docs/: Documentation and manuscripts related to the project.

+    input/: Input data files for processing.

-    main/: Core Python scripts and modules for the project. output/: Generated output, including processed data and figures.
+    main/: Core Python scripts and modules for the project.

+    output/: Generated output, including processed data and figures.

     Rside/: R scripts for data preprocessing.

     scripts/: Additional utility scripts.

-* Key files:
+### Key files:

     index.ipynb: Jupyter notebook demonstrating example usages of the library.

     .gitignore: Specifies files and directories to be ignored by version control.

     LICENSE: The full text of the license governing this project.

-    README.md: An overview of the project for users and contributors. requirements.txt: Lists all the dependencies for the project.
+    README.md: An overview of the project for users and contributors.

-Usage

-The project is primarily used through Jupyter notebooks, such as index.ipynb.
-Open this notebook in a Jupyter environment:

-    jupyter notebook index.ipynb
+    requirements.txt: Lists all the dependencies for the project.
+    **DO NOT RUN THIS if YOU ARE USING Google-Colab !!**

-Data
+### Data :

     Data files are stored in input/ and are processed by scripts in Rside/.
 The R scripts like link_dataPrepare.R are used to prepare the data for analysis.

-Output
+### Output :

     The output from analyses and scripts will be located in the output/ directory.
 This includes CSV files and visualizations in various formats.

 # DataHandle Class Documentation

-Introduction
+### Introduction :

 The DataHandle class is part of a Python module that facilitates the handling and manipulation of network data for multilayer network analysis.
 This class provides methods for initializing data, identifying key attributes, and modifying network links based on node classifications.
 Class Definition